• Skip to main content

 The best areas to stay in Montreal include:

-• Downtown Montreal: The best area in Montreal for shopping and dining and home to many of the best hotels in Montreal.
+• Downtown Montreal is the best area in Montreal for shopping & dining.
+It’s home to many of the best hotels in Montreal.

-• Le Plateau-Mont-Royal: One of the coolest neighbourhoods in Montreal, this district is a fantastic place to stay to escape the buzz of the city centre for a more local vibe with plenty of great local restaurants and bars.
+• Le Plateau-Mont-Royal is one of the coolest neighbourhoods in Montreal.
+This district is a fantastic place to stay to escape the buzz of the city centre.
+Staying here, you’ll enjoy a more relaxed local vibe.
+The area is also home to plenty of great local restaurants & bars.

-• Quartier des Spectacles: The recommended neighbourhood for travellers looking to tackle Montreal’s diverse cultural scene including the city’s best nightlife, art galleries, museums, and festivals.
+• Quartier des Spectacles is the recommended neighbourhood for tackling Montreal’s diverse cultural scene.
+Travellers staying here will enjoy the city’s best nightlife, art galleries, museums & festivals.

-• Mile End: A small hip & funky enclave of Le Plateau-Mont-Royal that’s a top-rated place to stay in Montreal for travellers looking to enjoy Montreal’s café scene by day and alternative music scene by night.
+• Mile End is a small hip & funky enclave of Le Plateau-Mont-Royal.
+Mile End is the top-rated place to stay in Montreal for foodies & hipsters.
+Staying here, you’ll enjoy Montreal’s café scene by day and its alternative music scene by night.

-• Underground City: Home to some of the best Montreal hotels, this sub-section of downtown is the top district for shopping and entertainment.
-You’ll especially love staying around the Underground City in winter as the underground tunnels connect many of the area’s hotels and attractions.
+• Underground City is home to some of the best Montreal hotels.
+This sub-section of downtown is the top district for shopping & entertainment.
+You’ll especially love staying around the Underground City in winter.
+The underground tunnels connect many of the area’s hotels and attractions.
+They’ll allow you to escape the blistering cold of winter in Montreal.

 Downtown Montreal